 Can Excessive Weight Gain Cause Knee Pain?

-Research suggests that there is a strong correlation between obesity and knee pain.
-Obviously it makes sense if you are carrying too much weight then your knees are going to bear the brunt of it.
-The ends of the bones in your knees are covered with cartilage, this cartilage is there to provide a smooth, gliding surface for which the bones can move on.
-When you are carrying extra weight, you are putting more force on the cartilage, additional load to the joints with each step you take and when you put more force on the cartilage, it’s going to wear out quicker.
-Once this arthritic process has started it can never be reversed but the good news is the rate of progress can be slowed and symptoms improved with conservative treatments such as physiotherapy coupled with weight loss.
+Research suggests that there is a strong correlation between obesity and knee pain, it makes sense if you are carrying additional weight then your poor knees are going to bear the brunt of it.
+The ends of the bones in your knee joints are covered with cartilage, this cartilage is there to provide a protective, smooth, gliding surface for which the bones can move on.
+When carrying extra weight, you are unwittingly placing more force on the cartilage, additional load to the joints with each step you take.
+When placing added load on the cartilage it can potentially “wear out” quicker.
+Once this wearing out process has started it can not be reversed, however the good news is that the rate of progress can be slowed and symptoms improved with conservative treatment such as physiotherapy coupled with appropriate weight loss.

-- Bracing – Bracing at the knee can achieved results by reducing bio-mechanical load on the joint however typically any benefits of knee bracing are lost immediately when the brace is not worn.
+- Bracing – Bracing devices at the knee can help achieve results by reducing bio-mechanical load on the joint.
+Worth noting is that typically any benefits of knee bracing are lost immediately when the brace is not worn.

 - Footwear and Foot Orthoses – The use of prescriptive orthotics can help to off load the knee joint and improve lower limb biomechanics reducing knee pain, wearing the right shoes for your chosen activity and foot needs can have a similar impact on off loading structures in the knee potentially assisting in managing pain.

 Non-impact loading exercises such as cycling, swimming and hydrotherapy have been shown to improve function and reduce knee pain in patients with early osteoarthritis.
-This form of exercise is preferred over running or jogging exercises in osteoarthritis.
-Muscle strengthening exercises can help improve any specific functional loss associated with pain or joint changes, yet generally aerobic exercise leads to better long term functional outcomes and is therefore the preferred choice in osteoarthritis.
-Basically keeping the and body moving with appropriately chosen low load physical exercises can have great outcomes on knee pain and has the added benefit of assisting in the management of weight gain/loss.
+This form of exercise is preferred over running/jogging exercises in knee osteoarthritis.
+Muscle strengthening exercises can help improve specific functional loss associated with pain or joint changes, yet generally aerobic exercise leads to better long term functional outcomes and is therefore the preferred choice in knee osteoarthritis.
+Basically keeping the and body moving with appropriately chosen low load physical exercises can achieve great outcomes with regard to arthritis related knee pain and has the added benefit of assisting in the management of weight gain/loss.

 The Statistical Impact Of Knee Pain Verses Weight Gain

-Studies have shown that there is a link between your BMI (body mass index) changes and knee pain.
-Where the higher your BMI the more likely you are to suffer knee pain.
+Studies have shown that there is a link between BMI (body mass index) changes and knee pain.
+The higher your BMI the more likely you are to suffer knee pain.
 An individual with a BMI of 26-27 is from this measurement considered to be about 20% overweight, which is generally believed to carry with it moderate health risks.
-A BMI of 30 and above is considered to be obese and the higher your BMI, the greater your risk of developing additional health problems.
+A BMI of 30 and above is considered obese, the higher your BMI, the greater your relative risk of developing additional health problems.

 Over time different studies have come up with a variety of statistics on weight gain verses proportional risk increase for developing knee pain.
-Below are a few of the findings from different studies over the years regarding weights / BMI and knee pain/imaging changes:
+Listed briefly below are a few of the findings from different studies over the years regarding weights / BMI and knee pain/imaging changes:

-- Individuals with a BMI over 27 are 3 X more likely to have a cartilage tear or develop osteoarthritis of the knee.
+- Individuals with a BMI over 27 are three times more likely to have a cartilage tear, or develop osteoarthritis of the knee.

-- Obese women have nearly 4 X the risk of knee problems compared to non-obese women and obese men, have 5 X greater risk of knee problems than the same non-obese population.
+- Obese women have nearly four times the risk of developing knee problems when compared to non-obese women.
+Obese men have five times greater the risk of developing knee problems than the same aged non-obese male population.

-- Heavy men are 15 times more likely to have torn knee cartilage, and women in the same BMI category are at 25 times more risk of a torn knee cartilage.
+- Very heavy men are 15 times more likely to have a torn knee cartilage, and women in the same BMI category sit at 25 times more risk of a torn knee cartilage.

-- It is estimated that individuals in the highest quintile of body weight have up to 10 X the risk of knee problems than those in the lowest quintile.
+- It is estimated that individuals in the highest quintile of body weight have up to 10 times the risk of knee problems than those in the lowest weight quintile.

-Regardless of what research you wish to refer to the general trend is that an increase in body weight will more than likely increase your risk of suffering knee pain, cartilage tears and ultimately osteoarthritis, there is in fact a direct link between obesity and knee pain.
+Regardless of what research you wish to refer to, the general trend is that an increase in body weight will more than likely increase your risk of suffering knee pain, cartilage tears and ultimately osteoarthritis, there is in fact a direct link between obesity and knee pain.
 The good news is that there are a number of things than can be done to manage changes, pain and long term functional outcomes without resorting to surgery.
 Weight loss is important, but not the only string to the bow in the management of knee OA and its associated symptoms.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance regarding Obesity And Knee Pain should consult his or her general practitioner or physiotherapist or suitably skilled practitioner.